-The jurisdiction, not only limited till the year 2002 when the the ICC in The Hague was established, is also restricted to those individuals born in an area that was Frisia at the time of birth of the suspect.
+The jurisdiction, not only limited till the year 2002 when the ICC in The Hague was established, is also restricted to those individuals born in an area that was Frisia at the time of birth of the suspect.
 Where on the world the crimes have been committed, is irrelevant.

-The proposed seat of the ICTF is the town of Aurich in Ostfriesland in Germany.
-In the High Middle Ages, from 1156 till 1327, every year delegates and chosen judges from the Seven Sealands (see image above) gathered at Upstalsboom (also Opstallisbeam) on a mound near Aurich.
+The proposed seat of the ICTF is the town of Aurich in region Ostfriesland in Germany.
+In the High Middle Ages, from 1156 till 1327, every year delegates and chosen judges from the Seven Sealands (see image above) gathered at Upstalsboom (also written as Opstallisbeam) on a mound near Aurich.
 Here at the first Tuesday after Pentecost, they proclaimed in open air new laws for the whole of Frisia.
 The Upstalsboom functioned as supreme court in legal matters and conflicts between Seven Sealands too.
-With the seat in Aurich, the ICTF can -in some way- restore the gross shortcomings of the former supreme judges of the Upstalsboom.
+With the seat in the town of Aurich, the ICTF can -in some way- restore the gross shortcomings of the former supreme judges of the Upstalsboom.
 If interested in more backgrounds of the Upstalsboom treaty, read our blog post Upstalsboom: why solidarity is not the core of the collective.